Ila-bura/mewmes/README.md

 ### **Custom 404 page**

-- The 404 page lets user's know they are still connected to the site but on a non-existent page.
+- The 404 page lets users know they are still connected to the site but on a non-existent page.

 The image used for the 404 Not Found page was created using [Canva](https://www.canva.com/)